imbcmdth/swizzle/README.md

 //-- In other words, the array specifies where the parameter
 //-- in that position in the original function's parameter list
-//-- obtains its value *from* in the new function's arguments.
+//-- obtains its value from the new function's argument list.

 //-- Some examples to help illustrate the *from* quality: